 Most academic visitors need a work permit from Citizenship and Immigration Canada (CIC) to work in Canada temporarily.
-Visitors from certain countries also need a Temporary Resident Visa (TRV) in order to enter Canada.
+Visitors who are coming for the purpose of interviewing for and academic position do not need a work permit.
+Visitors from certain countries need a Temporary Resident Visa (TRV) in order to enter Canada.

-Academic visitors described in the categories above do not require a labour market opinion (LMO) from Human Resources and Social Development Canada (HRSDC).
+Academic visitors described in the categories above do not require a Labour Market Opinion (LMO) from Service Canada.

-Academic visitors can apply for a work permit upon entering Canada at a "port of entry" (an airport, sea port or land border) if the following requirements are met:
+If the following requirements are met, academic visitors can apply for a work permit upon entering Canada at a "port of entry" (an airport, sea port or land border)

 Academic visitors who do not qualify to apply for a work permit at a port of entry must select the visa office that serves their country of residence, their country of nationality, or the country where they have been legally admitted.
 CIC offices are listed at the link below: